 - Keep it clean.

 - Replace often.
 Know that wall-to-wall bathroom carpet will not last as long as tile or linoleum in a wet space like the bathroom.
-Even if you are fastidious in your cleaning regiment, know that you will likely have to replace the carpet after four or five years.
+Even if you are fastidious in your cleaning regimen, know that you will likely have to replace the carpet after four or five years.

 1. J.A.G.
 Carpet Wholesalers, Inc. has the most vivid, retro colors of cut to fit bathroom carpet available that I could find.
 They offer 17 shades (Peony is discontinued) that are available in 5′ widths and can be custom cut in any length from 3′ to 60′ and sell it at $13.00 per linear foot.
 Their 100% nylon carpet is machine washable, is made in the USA and has an anti-skid backing similar to what you’d find on a bath mat.